TFEL/Math

 ArrayPolicy

 conceptArray policies describes how data are handled and accessed.
-For the latter, the description of the access partern is delegated to an indexing policy which will be described later in Section 1.3.
+For the latter, the description of the access pattern is delegated to an indexing policy which will be described later in Section 1.3.
 Thus, this section mostly focuses on how array policies describe how the data are handled.

 A class matching the ArrayPolicy